-Through this lawsuit, Koch Industries seeks to unmask the identities of our clients-environmental activists who used an Internet spoof to bring public attention to Koch’s controversial role in bankrolling climate-change denial.
-Our clients created a press release purporting to announce a decision by Koch to stop funding organizations that deny the scientific consensus on climate change, and posted the release on a website (koch-inc.com) designed to look like Koch’s.
-Although the site was up for only a few hours-and not a single reporter was actually fooled by the spoof-it succeeded in drawing additional media attention to Koch’s political activities.
-Koch was not amused.
-It filed this lawsuit and, without attempting to provide the defendants with notice, sought to expose their identities by obtaining subpoenas directed to the company that hosted the website.
-Although this case arises out of a harmless prank, it raises serious constitutional issues.
-We contend that Koch’s subpoenas violate our clients First Amendment rights to anonymous speech and that the claims asserted in Koch’s lawsuit (for trademark infringement, cybersquatting, computer hacking, and breach of contract) are groundless attempts to stifle political speech.
+Through this lawsuit, Koch Industries sought to unmask the identities of environmental activists who used an Internet spoof to bring public attention to Koch’s controversial role in bankrolling climate-change denial.
+Our activists created a press release purporting to announce a decision by Koch to stop funding organizations that deny the scientific consensus on climate change and posted the release on a website (koch-inc.com) designed to look like Koch’s.
+Although the site was up for only a few hours-and no reporter was fooled by the spoof-it succeeded in drawing additional media attention to Koch’s political activities.
+Koch filed suit and sought to expose the activists identities by obtaining subpoenas directed to the company that hosted the website.
+Although this case arose out of a harmless prank, it raised serious constitutional issues.
+Representing the activists, we moved to quash the subpoenas we argued that the subpoenas violated our clients First Amendment rights to anonymous speech and that the claims asserted in Koch’s lawsuit (for trademark infringement, cybersquatting, computer hacking, and breach of contract) were groundless attempts to stifle political speech.

-On May 9, 2011, the court dismissed Koch Industries’ lawsuit in its entirety, quashed the subpoenas, and issued an order barring Koch from using or disclosing any identifying information it may have obtained about our clients.
+On May 9, 2011, the court dismissed the lawsuit in its entirety, quashed the subpoenas, and issued an order barring Koch from using or disclosing any identifying information it may have obtained about the activists.